opengear/oglhslack/README.md

 Commands that make changes in Lighthouse are not allowed in normal channels or in private messages.

-In order to execute such commands, it is required that the Slack administrator creates a channel named **ohlh-admin**.
+In order to execute such commands, it is required that the Slack administrator creates a channel named **ohlhadmin**.
 This channel is supposed to be locked for not invited members and that only authorized users get those invites.